yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 In this example, you can see how a transaction aborts when the transaction manager fails.
 For more details on the role of the transaction manager, see [Transactional I/O](../../../architecture/transactions/transactional-io-path/#client-requests-transaction).

-For this case, you can connect to any node in the cluster; `127.0.0.3` has been chosen here.
+For this case, you can connect to any node in the cluster; `127.0.0.3` has been chosen in this example.

 1. Connect to the node at `127.0.0.3` as follows: